HSC 101

 PinteresT

-Ever feel like your senses are on high alert, bombarded by everything around you?
+Ever feel like every sound around you is getting under your skin, bombarding your ears and driving you crazy?
 That’s overstimulation in a nutshell – that feeling of being overwhelmed by sensory input.
 Whether it’s a bustling grocery store, flashing lights, or even a room full of chattering people, too much stimulation can leave you feeling drained and out of sorts.

 And guess what?
 It’s not just adults who experience this.
 Highly sensitive children are particularly prone to sensory overload.
 Think about the times when your little one loses it seemingly out of nowhere in a crowded mall or throws a tantrum when you turn on the blender.